ski insurance

 Are accidents that occur during ski touring and freeride skiing insured?

-Accidents that occur during off-piste winter sports are generally insured by Swiss employer-based accident insurance (UVG), but they can be classified as extraordinary risks if you do not closely follow the official guidelines and requirements.
+Accidents that occur during off-piste winter sports are generally insured by Swiss employer-based accident insurance (NOAI), but they can be classified as extraordinary risks if you do not closely follow the official guidelines and requirements.
 If you have an accident as the result of deliberately taking extraordinary risks, your accident insurance provider has the right to pay out lower insurance benefits than they would otherwise have to.

 Skiing with the goal of making a record can also be classified as an extraordinary risk under certain circumstances.
 That could be the case when you participate in a skiing competition.